JeedenPOGIta/ProgrammingAssignment3/README.md

 Version 1.1 - Use of for loop instead of hardcoding part A of problem 2. <br><br>
               * Much more efficient for larger-sized data frames <br>
-              * Automated -- hence, applicable to any data frame <br>
+              * Automated -- hence, applicable to any data frame <br><br>

+Version 1.2 - Changed syntaxes for part D of problem no.2 <br>
+              * Multiple indexes can be stored in a variable hence, avoiding hardcoding <br>

 ## [END OF REPOSITORY]